JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 The following modifications are applied at runtime to xwingalliance.exe:

+# To call the hook that replaces mission sounds
+At offset 0DA120, replace 8B44240C8B4C2408 with E80BDE0C00C39090.

 # To call the hook that defines engine sounds
 At offset 03C4F5, replace 8A543A02885424108B54241081E2FF000000 with 668B543A0281E2FFFF000089542410909090.
 At offset 03C572, replace 8A5424108815B0D06300 with 8B5424108915B0D06300.